lalsdev/hackers-poulette/README.md

 ### Explanation methodology
 - design the mock-up of the form how I want the elements to be disposed
 - create the HTML structure for semantics
-- use of Bootstrap grid system to display elements how the mock-up shows
+- use of Bootstrap grid system and classes to display elements how the mock-up shows

 # Tools used